AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 # Get started with stream views

-Stream views allow you to expose stream data as a different type.
+Stream views enable you to expose stream data as a different type, or with different units of measure and property names.

-A stream view serves as a mapping between the actual underlying type and the type in the stream view, enabling you to in effect remove, rename, or add properties on your original stream data.
+A stream view serves as a mapping between the underlying type in the stream and the type in the stream view.
+This enables you to in effect remove, rename, or add properties on your stream data.

 Using a stream view on data retrieval affects only the data retrieved, and does not alter the original source data.

 For more information about stream views, see the following topics: